Muhammed-Osamaa/aws-cloud-practitioner-guide/README.md

               <li> Finish one section with Stephane.</li>
               <li>Review this section in my PDF and focus on the bolded keywords, as they are key to the exam.</li>
               <li>Solve the quizzes for this section with Stephane on Udemy.</li>
               <li>After completing all sections, reviewing my entire PDF, and solving the quizzes in Stephane's Udemy course, you can try using ExamTopics.
-Here is the link: [here](https://www.examtopics.com/exams/amazon/aws-certified-cloud-practitioner/).</li>
+Here is the link: [here] (https://www.examtopics.com/exams/amazon/aws-certified-cloud-practitioner) .</li>
 </ul>